How to Start Riding Steady

 Did you know that your Ridesteady installation can help other drivers -- and earn you $100?
 We’re growing our database of Ridesteady installation configurations as a knowledge resource for future customers.

 After you purchase, we’ll send you an email with some basic boat information questions as well as requests for digital pictures of your installation.
-Send this back to us within 45 days of your purchase date, and we’ll credit your Paypal account with $100.
+Send this back to us within 45 days of your purchase date, and we’ll credit your credit or debit card back $100.

 Ridesteady is an aftermarket boat speed control that may be fitted to your boat through either a DIY installation or a dealer installation.